klange/bim/README.md

 ## Config File

-Bim will automatically run commands from `~/.bimrc` on startup.
+Bim will automatically run commands from `~/.bim3rc` on startup.

-A detailed bimrc example is available at [docs/example.bimrc](docs/example.bimrc).
+A detailed bimrc example is available at [docs/example.bim3rc](docs/example.bim3rc).

-Bim scripts can define functions which can be called with `call function_name`.
-Functions with names like `onload:...` will be automatically run when a file with the matching syntax is opened:

-    function onload:c
-        tabs
-        tabstop 4
-    end
+Bim scripts are written in [Kuroko](https://github.com/kuroko-lang/kuroko).

 ## Syntax Support